San Francisco, California

 First of all I am moved by the conviction that Jesus Christ, whom all of us confess as our divine Lord and Saviour, wills that His Church be one.
 This does not mean that His Church must be uniform, authoritarian, or a single mammoth organization.
 But it does mean that our separate organizations, however much we sincerely try to cooperate in councils, present a tragically divided Church to a tragically divided world.
 Our divided state makes almost unbelievable our common Christian claim that Jesus Christ is Lord and that He is the Prince of Peace.
 The goal of any unity or union in which we ought to be interested was clearly stated by the Central Committee of the World Council of Churches last summer.
 The unity sought is primarily a local unity, “one which brings all in each place who confess Jesus Christ as Lord into a fully committed fellowship with one another.”
 The World Council statement emphasized that the unity sought “is not one of uniformity nor a monolithic power structure.”
 The point of church reunion is not to be found chiefly in national or international organization; it is found most fundamentally in local communion and common witness in all the places where men live.

 In October, I was at a political dinner at which I had been invited to give the invocation.
-A gentleman introduced himself to me as we were waiting to go in to the tables and asked me what Church I represented.
+A gentleman introduced himself to me as a fortune teller,as we were waiting to go in to the tables.Though we havent seen each other before, there was a lengthy conversation between us.
+He asked me what Church I represented.
 When I told him, he said, “My wife is a Presbyterian.
 I am an Episcopalian.
 We go happily to each other’s church.
 Why don't you Church officials do something about bringing our Churches together?”
 Many such ordinary Christians wonder why we continue to be divided.
 In the Christian Century last January, Bishop Pike wrote, “… of this I am sure: The Holy Ghost is on our side whenever we break through the barriers between Christian bodies.
 He will increasingly provide guidance to show the ways in which we can defeat the complacent obstinacy of our national Church bodies in this regard.”
+For me that gentleman was an eye-opener and I started exploring about him at times. click here for more details about his fortune telling abilities.

 And I am sure that Bishop Pike agrees with me that there are many complacencies in local churches among members and ministers that must be disturbed by the Holy Ghost if Christ’s will for His Church is to be accomplished in our time and place.
 For although many American church members are ready to criticize their church leaders for inaction, I fear that just as many are complacently happy in the divided state of the Church.
 Another clear reason for moving toward the union of American Churches at this time came home to me with compelling force during the presidential campaign this fall.
 The religious issue was, you will remember, quite generally discussed even though all the high level politicians attempted to avoid it as much as possible.
 Now that the election has been decided and nobody really knows how much the religious question figured in the result, I recall the issue to remind you that one result is clear.